cappuccino/cappuccino.org/source/events/cappCon2016/index.html.markdown

 ### Getting there

 The event will be held on the "[Sart Tilman](http://www.ulg.ac.be/cms/a_16385/en/sart-tilman)" Campus (10 km South of city center).
-This is the main campus of the University of Liege.<br>&nbsp;<br>
+This is the main campus of the University of Liege.

-Liège is easily reachable by road from Germany, The Netherlands, France, Luxembourg, ...<br>&nbsp;<br>
+Liège is easily reachable by road from Germany, The Netherlands, France, Luxembourg, ...

-By train : reach [Liege main station : "Liège Guillemins"](https://www.b-europe.com/Travel/Practical/Station%20information/Liege%20Guillemins).
-From there, you can take a cab or the regular bus line #48 towards Sart Tilman (exit at the "Quartier Polytech" stop).<br>&nbsp;<br>
+By train, you should reach [Liege main station : "Liège Guillemins"](https://www.b-europe.com/Travel/Practical/Station%20information/Liege%20Guillemins).
+From there, you can take a cab or the regular bus line #48 towards Sart Tilman (exit at the "Quartier Polytech" stop).

-By plane : reach one of the three following airports, depending on available airlines :<br>&nbsp;<br>
+By plane, you should reach one of the three following airports, depending on available airlines :<br/>
 - [Brussels International Airport](http://www.brusselsairport.be).
-From there, you can : take a train to Liege (see here above) or rent a car.<br>
+From there, you can take a train to Liege or rent a car.<br/>
 - [Liège Airport](http://www.liegeairport.com) (from some European cities).
-From there, you can : rent a car or take a cab.<br>
+From there, you can rent a car or take a cab.<br/>
 - [Brussels South Airport](http://www.charleroi-airport.com) (via Ryanair).
-From there, you can : take a train to Liege (see here above) or rent a car.
+From there, you can take a train to Liege or rent a car.

 ### Staying there

-For the event, we've negotiated special conditions with the [Ibis Boncelles Hotel](http://www.ibis.com/fr/hotel-3533-ibis-liege-seraing/index.shtml), near the University main campus.<br>&nbsp;<br>
+For the event, we've negotiated special conditions with the [Ibis Boncelles Hotel](http://www.ibis.com/fr/hotel-3533-ibis-liege-seraing/index.shtml), near the main campus of the University.
+If you do a reservation, don't forget to mention that you are about to reserve fo the CappCon 2016 event!

-One night and the breakfast : 72.55 EUR (instead of 93.55 EUR, please mention that you reserve for CappCon2016 event).<br>&nbsp;<br>
-Other hotels are available in the city center :<br>
+Other hotels are available in the city center :<br/>
-- [Crowne Plaza Liege](http://www.crowneplazaliege.be) : beautiful 5-stars hotel in the heart of the city<br>
+- [Crowne Plaza Liege](http://www.crowneplazaliege.be) : beautiful 5-stars hotel in the heart of the city.
-- to be continued<br>

 ### Sponsors